 Event coordinators can work on a freelance basis or be hired by a resort or wedding venue.
 Event coordinators are provided with a budget and must plan an appropriate event that falls within monetary constraints.
 Event coordinators handle contracts with vendors and logistics of any gatherings held on the property.
 The coordinator is expected to manage staffing needs too.
 For instance, the coordinator will ensure the appropriate amount of wait staff is on hand during the event.

-Tourism marketing managers are responsible for advertising any type of hospitality business.
+Tourism marketing managers are responsible for advertising any type of hospitality business, from the hotel industry to real estate.
 The marketing manager will be in charge of creating and implementing campaigns to increase brand awareness.
 Marketing efforts can be both traditional and online.
 Tourism marketing managers must also have the capacity to advertise a company within budget terms.

 A cruise ship director is considered the top executive position within a cruise ship.
 The cruise director is in charge of all hospitality tasks onboard.
 The cruise director needs to plan and execute different events as a way to increase guest satisfaction.
 Programming is developed by the cruise ship director with the goal of widespread appeal.